cloudant/openxc-js/README.md

   * Runs on Windows, Mac, Linux, [Android and iOS](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/README.md)
   	* [Current API support](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/APIStatus.md)
   * App runs in the background even when page is closed
+  * Offline / Online usage

+Chrome Apps are HTML5 applications that expose some of the native APIs in Chrome.

 ## Features